 ALM is the publisher of The Recorder, The American Lawyer, Law.com and other legal industry news outlets.
-I have been a San Francisco-based reporter for ALM covering litigation, technology, and finance since March 2016.
+I became Data Editor for the newsroom in July 2018, but previously covered litigation, technology, and finance.
 I’ve won awards for reporting on the future of law, the lack of diversity in the private arbitration industry, legal battles against Uber on behalf of drivers, and other topics.
 Below is a sampling of my reporting.

 Could This Open Source Tool Tell You When Good Law Goes Bad?

 This software project by a Stanford computer science student doesn’t have a name yet.
 But it might just be the next thing to shake up the legal research industry.
 The Recorder, Oct.
 27, 2017.